imperva/terraform-provider-dsfhub/website/docs/d/cloud_accounts.md

 This data source supports the following arguments:

-- `asset_id_regex` (String) Optional - Regex string to apply to the Cloud Account list returned by DSFHUB.
-This allows more advanced filtering not supported from the DSFHUB API.
+- `asset_id_regex` (String) Optional - Regex string to apply to the Cloud Accounts list returned by DSFHUB.
+This allows for more advanced filtering not supported from the DSFHUB API.
 This filtering is done locally on what DSFHUB returns.

 ## Attribute Reference

 The following attributes are exported:

-- `asset_ids` (String) Set of asset_ids of the matched Cloud Accounts.
+- `asset_ids` - (String) Set of asset_ids of the matched Cloud Accounts.